Glenwood Springs, Colorado: Geography

 Glenwood Springs is located in the narrow mountain valleys that host the confluence of the Colorado River and the Roaring Fork River.
 The surrounding terrain is steeply contoured on all sides, containing several caves.
 The geology of the area includes geothermal activity, such as the local hot springs, but it is also evidenced through other features such as the Dotsero maar.
 Occasional proposals to leverage the geothermal energy for other purposes arise.
 Glenwood Springs has experienced several mudslides throughout its history, a threat mitigated somewhat by public works.

-Glenwood Springs is considered a walkable town by PBS and Walking Magazine, including in the Walking Town Hall of Fame.
-Though the town's geography makes it a natural environment for pedestrians and cyclists; there are also trails running throughout and around the city that resulted from planning efforts that began in the 1980s in response to congestion and traffic.
+Glenwood Springs is considered a walkable town by PBS and Walking Magazine, included in the Walking Town Hall of Fame.
+Though the town's geography makes it a natural environment for pedestrians and cyclists, there are also trails running throughout and around the city that resulted from planning efforts that began in the 1980s in response to congestion and traffic.

 Due to civic planning during the early years of the city, Glenwood Springs owns some senior water rights to tributaries of the Colorado River.
 Glenwood Springs water supply is sufficient for its population, unlike some areas of the American West, conservation plans have been enacted anyway for largely environmental reasons.
 The town's drinking water is supplied primarily through senior rights to major watersheds in the Flat Tops Wilderness Area, and the tap water is generally of safe quality.

 Mineral deposits exist further up the Crystal River and in the Roaring Fork area, and petroleum resources are ample in western Garfield County, which brings tax revenue to Glenwood Springs.
 However, the town itself lies outside of the Colorado Mineral Belt, and there are no mineral or oil and gas sources near Glenwood Springs proper or its watersheds.
-While the paucity of minerals and oil was disastrous for early miners hoping to strike it rich, modern Glenwood Springs has none of the typical Colorado mountain town legacy of resource extraction, generally good air quality, water, and land. however, Valley inversions and heavy traffic to Aspen can lead to air quality problems during exceptionally cold spells of winter.
+While the paucity of minerals and oil was disastrous for early miners hoping to strike it rich, modern Glenwood Springs has none of the typical Colorado mountain town legacy of resource extraction, generally good air quality, water, and land.
+However, valley inversions and heavy traffic to Aspen can lead to air quality problems during exceptionally cold spells of winter.